gbosquechacon/datascience_resources/README.md

 - [Deep Learning State of the Art 2020](https://www.youtube.com/watch?v=0VH1Lim8gL8)

 ## People & Blogs:

+I follow (semi)-regularly several people from the Data Science scene.
+Some are more tech-savvy, some are more focused on scaling knowledge, management, statistics or communication.
+In no particular order of preference:

 - Jason Brownlee [blog](https://machinelearningmastery.com/blog/)
 - Jack VanderPlas [site](http://vanderplas.com/)
 - James Somers [site](https://jsomers.net/)